 User IDs

-OpenPGP knows User IDs - they are the human readable content of certificates (and keys) and are meant as representations of the keyholder, for instance in form of an email address.
+OpenPGP knows User IDs; they are the human-readable content of certificates (and keys) and are meant as representations of the keyholder, for instance, in the form of an email address.
 Technically, User IDs are just sequences of printable characters.
 Their content depends on the intended use case.
-To retrieve a certificate for a certain email address, the certificate contains a User ID having the said email address.
+To retrieve a certificate for an email address, you can search for certificates that contain a User ID matching the address.

 <alice@example.com>

-User IDs are not limited to email addresses, they can consist of a name
+User IDs are not limited to email addresses; they can also contain a name:

 Alice Example